tobiaspfeffer/cloud-developer/README.md

 ## Deployment Setup

 1. The containerized application is deployed to AWS EKS
-2. the following environment variables have to be set in travis CI
+2. The following environment variables have to be set in travis CI's environment variables 2.1.
+TPF_POSTGRESS_USERNAME - base64 encoded postgress_username of the AWS RDS 2.2.
+TPF_POSTGRESS_PASSWORD - base64 encoded postgress_password of the AWS RDS
+    2.3.
+TPF_AWS_CREDENTIALS - base64 encoded aws credentials for the S3 bucket uses in the backend
+    2.3

 ## Getting local Setup